Shayype White Paper

 of “passwordless” options

-Pass-keys – pretty
+Passkeys – pretty

 much the same as passwordless – your mobile or computer confirms it’s you via